top of page

 Prove Thyself Worthy

 "Challenge/Response" is a simple type of Reverse Turing Test (wut??) whereby a machine (a computer program) tries to figure out if it's communicating with a human or another machine.
-In this case, the "challenge" is issued by the machine (my robocaller killer) and the "response" is provided by the party being tested (the party calling you).
-A machine (robodialer) calling you will fail this test but a human calling you can easily pass it.
+In this case, the "challenge" is issued by the machine (my robocaller killer) and the "response" is provided by the party being tested (the party that's calling me).
+A machine (robodialer) calling me will fail this test but a human calling me can easily pass it.

-You actually see lots of challenge/response systems today!
+You actually see quite a lot of challenge/response systems today.
 Whenever you see a CAPTCHA*, you know, those things where you have to decipher a string of warped letters with squiggly lines or click on all the pictures that include a cat, well, that's a challenge/response system at work, trying to figure out if you're human or not.
-Web sites, especially sign-up screens, use CAPTCHAs to avoid automated abuse.
+Web sites, especially on sign-up screens, use CAPTCHAs to avoid automated abuse.
 Much like what we'd like to use to avoid robocallers, if only we could.
-Weeeeeeell, it turns out we can.
+Well, it turns out we can.

 * CAPTCHA : Completely Automated Public Turing test to tell Computers and Humans Apart.

-Challenge/Response works remarkably well at separating humans from machines because the good ones are easy and fast for people to follow but very difficult for a computer to follow.
+Challenge/Response "puzzles" work remarkably well at separating humans from machines because the good ones are easy and fast for people to solve but very difficult for a computer to solve.
 That's the entire point and is basically what I did to eliminate robocallers.

 My Robocall Blocker

 What makes this so elegant and superior is its simplicity for the caller.
-They don't have to announce themselves, as if requesting an audience with the pope, as some call screening systems require and I'm not presenting them with an aggravating-as-hell endless list of options like you hear when calling most large companies.
-And since everyone can get behind an effort to reduce robocalls then callers should not mind the simple "touch 3" request.
-Next time they call, they'll already know to touch 3 and can do so right away.
+They don't have to announce themselves, as if requesting an audience with the pope, as some call screening systems require and I'm not presenting them with an aggravating list of options like you'd hear when calling most large companies.
+And since everyone can get behind the effort to reduce robocalls then callers should not mind the simple "touch the number" request.

 Potential Downsides

-Unfortunately, the tools I'm using don't allow me to whitelist callers on my contacts.
-Everyone hears the "touch 3" message no matter who they are.
+Unfortunately, the MJ blocker I'm using doesn't allow me to whitelist callers in my contacts.
+Everyone hears the "touch a number" message no matter who they are.
 But that's a tiny price to pay, in my opinion, to avoid a ton of robocallers.

 How do I set it up?

 There's a number of steps to setting this system up and may be a bit over the top for some non-geeks.
-There's also an ongoing cost which is pretty modest -- about $15/month using the service that I'm using (Line2).
-To me, that's a small price to pay for a very-nearly 100% effective robocall blocker considering that in one month I might receive a hundred robocalls.
+There's also an ongoing cost which is pretty cheap at about $4/month.
+To me, that's a tiny price to pay for a very-nearly 100% effective robocall blocker considering that otherwise I might receive a several dozen robocalls in a given month.

-• If the caller touches 3, then proceed below.
-If not, my AA hangs up and that's it.
+If the caller complies then proceed with the next point below.
+If not, the caller is hung-up on and that's it.

-• Caller is forwarded to the Line2 app on my mobile phone.
-It rings.
-I see the caller ID or contact name as normal.
+The MJ app on my mobile phone rings.
+I see the caller ID or contact name as usual.

-• If I answer, then we talk.
-Then hang up when I'm done.
+If I answer, then we talk.
+Then I'll hang up when we're done.
 Nothing different there.

-• If I don't answer, the call is routed to a Line2-based voicemail that plays my greeting, like any regular voicemail.
+If I don't answer, the call is routed to voicemail that plays my greeting, like any regular voicemail.

 Telemarketer Bypass?
-It's possible that a live operator (robodialer hand-off) may also touch 3, but I'm not too concerned.
-It's also possible that a real person is actually dialing the phone, like in the old days.
-But that's pretty rare today.
+It's possible that a live-dialing telemarketer may hear the "touch a number" request and comply.
+I've had 2-3 of those in the past few years so I'm not too concerned.
+But that's pretty rare nowadays.
 Most junk callers use robocallers that play a prerecorded message.
-Closer hand-offs, if any, probably come at the end or if I would touch a key for more info (which of course I never do).
-Secondly, most robodialers dump a call that is answered by a non-human (like my Auto Attendant) especially if the robodialer was designed to hand off the call to a closer.
+Closer hand-offs, if any, probably come at the end or if I would touch a number for more info (which of course I never do).
+Secondly, robodialers can dump a call that is answered by a non-human (like my touch a number message) especially if the robodialer was designed to hand off the call to a closer.

 If you don't mind paying a few bucks a month to pretty much eliminate junk calls then you might like this solution.
 If you want me to set up something like this for you, then give me a call (or text or email).
 My contact info is on the home page.

-There's a landline cordless phone system that can do the same thing.
-VTECH makes a cordless phone system that includes a call blocking feature that works similar to above but without any monthly subscription.
-Callers to your landline are quietly answered by the base station and asked to touch # to ring through.
+There's also a landline cordless phone system that can do the same thing.
+VTECH makes a cordless phone system that includes a call blocking feature that works similarly to above and it'll work with any land line based phone provider.
+Callers to your landline are quietly answered by the base station and asked to touch "#" to ring through.
 If the caller doesn't touch # then the call is dropped -- all without disruptive ringing.